Meet the cast of McDonald and Dodds - TheNewsTrace

 Who’s DC Darren Craig?
 A police officer working in Bathtub.

 What else has Jack Riddiford been in?
-He’s made a handful of on-screen appearances, enjoying Jago Martin in an episode of Poldark and showing in Doc Martin, Homicide on the Orient Specific, Weapons Akimbo, Dunkirk, and Journey’s Finish.
+He’s made a handful of on-screen appearances, taking part in Jago Martin in an episode of Poldark and showing in Doc Martin, Homicide on the Orient Categorical, Weapons Akimbo, Dunkirk, and Journey’s Finish.

 Add Comment